SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Exclusive Access
 ++++++++++++++++

-Swift has a rule about
+Swift prevents you from passing closure parameters to other function calls as arguments under certain conditions.
-passing closure parameters to other function calls as arguments.
+This restriction allows Swift to perform all of its checks for memory exclusivity violations in nonescaping closures at compile time, and not have to do any checking related to this restriction at runtime.
-This rule allows Swift to perform all of its checks for memory exclusivity violations in nonescaping closures at compile time, and not have to do any checking at runtime.
+For information about additional restrictions related to memory exclusivity, see Memory Safety.

-.. docnote:: TR: Is there any rule around capturing that we're missing?
+..
+FIXME: When available, insert a :ref: to the Memory Safety chapter.

-   If you have a nonescaping closure, it's considered as accessing its captures as an instantaneous read at the point where it's passed.
+..
+TODO: vvvvvvvvv Move out of Exclusive Access

 For the purposes of checking exclusive access to memory, a closure is considered nonescaping